LambdaTest/documentation/docs/hyperexecute-status.md

 HyperExecute categorizes test execution outcomes into distinct levels, offering a granular view of the entire testing process.
 Here's a breakdown of these levels and their associated statuses:

 ## 1. Job Level Status
+All the tests on HyperExecute get executed as a Job.
+Each Job has a Status, a unique Job Number, a set of Labels, info on number of Tasks executed as part of that Job, and a Summary section followed by the details of the Job Duration and who initiated the Job.

 | Icon | Status | Status Description |
 |------|--------|--------------------|